Building a FreeBSD pf Router behind XGS-PON

 Naming the Wires

 Before any configuration: figure out which physical port maps to which kernel interface name. ifconfig shows you the names; the labels on the case tell you which is which.
-Plug a workstation into one port at a time and watch which interface comes up.
+With this build the SFP+ ports come up as ix0 and ix1, and the four 2.5G copper ports come up as igc0 through igc3.

 $ ifconfig -l